 The Grunin Prize aims to reward the innovation, replicability and/or scalability, and potential impact of projects and solutions developed by lawyers to advance the fields of social entrepreneurship and impact investing.

 This year the Grunin Prize once again attracted nominations from across the globe that are representative of the extraordinary and expanding legal community of practice that is emerging in these fields.
-The Grunin Center is delighted to announce below the three finalists for the 2022 Grunin Prize!
+Meet the 2022 winner and finalists below

 McDermott Will & Emery - Education Outcomes Fund (EOF)

 Nominated legal teams: Ranajoy Basu, Partner, McDermott Will & Emery UK LLP; Priya Taneja, Counsel, McDermott Will & Emery UK LLP

 Supporting legal teams: Peter Mason, former global General Counsel, UNICEF; Maria Mkandawire, senior legal affairs specialist, UNICEF; Matt Hoisington, legal affairs specialist, UNICEF